 - The Rock and Roll Hall of Fame inducted its first members: Chuck Berry, Elvis Presley, James Brown, Ray Charles, Fats Domino, the Everly Brothers, Buddy Holly and Jerry Lee Lewis (1986)

-Also on this day, the US Patent & Trademark Office revoked four key patents held by the pharmaceutical company Gilead Sciences on a drug, which was essentially previously known, paving the way for cheap generic HIV/AIDS medicine for the developing world.
-(2008)
+- The US Patent & Trademark Office revoked four key patents held by the pharmaceutical company Gilead Sciences on a previously-known drug, paving the way for cheap generic HIV/AIDS medicine for the developing world (2008)